Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2025

 While this is valuable in certain industries, it’s a liability for online video and live streaming.
 Viewers’ internet connections, mobile devices, and home computers simply aren’t powerful and fast enough to process this data.
 Storage and bandwidth are expensive, and RAW files tear through them.

 Codecs offer a solution to this file size and speed issue.
 The term codec stands for “coding/decoding.”
 A codec is a mathematical process that reduces digital file sizes by “throwing out” or reducing unnecessary data.
 The complex part is doing this intelligently while retaining as much quality as possible.
-That is what codec video is.
+That is what a video codec is.

 Different codecs have different ways of doing this.
 Codecs compare each frame to the previous frame.
 If data remains the same (for example, a dark corner of the frame in both images), it can be tossed from the second frame.
-This is a simplified example, but it helps you understand how a codec works
+This is a simplified example, but it helps you understand how a codec works.

 Over time, the methods have improved.
 However, codecs that compress video to smaller sizes while retaining more quality tend to require more processing power—both to encode and decode.